XavierChB/markdown-cv/index.md

 aircraft reparation company, currently servicing over 100 cargo jets per year.

 ### Projects
+`Oct 2023 - May 2024`
+___Undergraduate Dissertation Project: Invisible CHERI Capability___

+Project Mentor: Dr. Jonathan Woodruff

+Project scope: Designed and implemented new semantics to CHERI-RISC-V ISA to compress existing CHERI capabilities to half its size, while retaining CHERI's safety guarantees.

+Researched and adapted "compressed" permissions format in CHERI capabilities, evaluated the effects of these changes using static and runtime profiles.

+Proposed novel solution to address semantical and syntactic changes required to compress the "object type" section of the CHERI capability while retaining the existing sealing syntax.

+Emulated hardware adaptation to the semantical changes proposed above by modifying the QEMU emulator, implemented new instructions for "sealing" in LLVM.

+`July - Sept 2023`
+___UROP Project: TVM TensorCode Generation Benchmarks___

+Project Mentor: Dr. Eiko Yoneki

+Project scope: Worked on a set of benchmarks for TVM's evolutionary-search-based automatic scheduler, explored replacing the evolutionary search with Bayesian optimisation.

 `June - Sept 2022`
 ___UROP Project: Optimizing Compilers-Automatic Parallelization_, University of Cambridge__